JitChowDhury/PacHaunt/README.md

 --------------------------------------------------------------------

 Assets & Attribution
-All 3D models and other in-game elements were created by the team.
+All 3D models and other in-game elements were created by the myself.
 Below is a list of sounds and UI packs used from the internet, all of which are free to use:

 Sounds Used
 Pixabay Sounds: